Salsa Cuban style is the best salsa. It’s playful and varied and serves as a great workout that can compete with any regular sports activity.

 This move is generally use to initiate turn patterns.

 Move number 5

 This step is similar to the rumba move we described earlier.
-It uses less efforts and is really about enjoying the music while on beat.
-You do not move much, but use the pressure on the balls of your feet to gently shift weight on the counts of 1 and 5.
+It uses less effort and is about enjoying the music while dancing on beat.
+You do not move much, but use the pressure on the balls of your feet to gently shift your weight on the counts of 1 and 5.
 The hips and shoulders do most of the work.
-This move is better if both partners are close to each other; as it’s really about enjoying your time when you dance.
+This move is better if both partners are close to each other, as it’s about enjoying your time when you dance.

 7. Putting all the moves together

-We can now start to play with the moves and put them in order as we see fit and how logic dictates.
-For example, we can start with move1 and 5 followed by 2 and 3 then 4.
+We can now start to play with the moves and put them in order as we see fit and according to logic.
+For example, we can begin with move1 and 5 followed by 2 and 3, then 4.

-The benefit of this exercise is that it trains you to coordinate moves that you learn in a dance pattern.
-One of the key problems with students, is they tend to forget the steps they learned in the studio once they go out dancing.
-It is normal as you need to practice often.
-With this exercise, you also learn to organise moves together, since you are unlikely to learn every move at once.
-It’s also a great way to remember them.
+The benefit of this exercise is that it trains you to coordinate moves that you learn in a choreographed pattern.
+One of the main problems with students is they tend to forget the steps they learned in the studio once they go out dancing.
+It is expected as you need to practice often.

 8. I have more to offer